More Than My Brain Injury

 For more than three decades, the Brain Injury Association of Vermont (BIAVT) has proudly been observing Brain Injury Awareness Month by conducting an engaging public awareness campaign in March of each year.

-The theme for the 2021 campaign is More than my brain injury!
+The theme for this year’s campaign is More than my brain injury! #MoreThanMyBrainInjury

 More than 5.3 million Americans are living with brain injury-related disabilities at a cost exceeding $76.5 billion (in 2010 dollars) each year.